 Workers’ compensation benefits may pay for injuries caused to employees in construction accidents.
 However, workers’ compensation may not be the only option that injury victims have and, in some cases, it may not be available.
 A personal injury attorney can help you to understand your options after you are injured at a construction site.

-Workers’ compensation laws in Pennsylvania and New Jersey protect employers from being sued for workplace accidents.
+Workers’ compensation laws in Pennsylvania and New Jersey protect employers from being sued for workplace accidents, unless it can proven that they intended such injuries to happen.
 Under these laws, you are not allowed to file a lawsuit against your employer for your workplace injuries.
 Instead, you can file a claim for workers’ compensation benefits.
 However, if multiple contractors or subcontractors are working at the site, there may be other responsible parties that you can hold liable for paying damages for your losses.
 This is important because some types of damages are not covered by workers’ compensation benefits but are available through personal injury lawsuits.

 Following a construction accident in which you have been injured, you should take the following steps to protect your rights: